 One of the most well known landmarks of the Pacific Northwest is an active volcano known as Mt St Helens.
 Known for the enormous explosion at Mt St Helens volcano in 1980, a visit to this area is still an impressive sight.
+The mountain is located east of Interstate 5 in southern Washington, very close to Vancouver and Portland; it's also an easy drive from Seattle, which is 96 miles to the north.

-Tourism has increased since the recent Mt St Helens eruptions.
+Mt St Helens volcano has experienced a surge of activity following steam and ash eruptions in 2004, and tourism has increased since the recent eruptions as well.
 Geologists were unsure what the volcano would do, so access was limited for quite some time, even to the observatory that was 5 miles away from Mount St Helens.

 Scientists were observing the volcano during this period of increased activity, such as frequent, low magnitude earthquakes and the obvious swelling of the lava dome.
 This area of the crater, which was blown away in the 1980 explosion, was the epicenter of the eruption, and was the first to show signs of renewed activity at Mt St Helens volcano.